furkanisitan/web-development-workspace/babel-demo/readme.md

 Demo about <a href="https://babeljs.io">babel</a>

 ## Quick Start
-1. Run "npm install" command in terminal.
+Run the following commands while in the root directory of the project.

-2. Add "build": "babel src -d lib" to the scripts object in the package.json file.
+1. `npm install`
-3. Run "npm run build" command in terminal.
+2. `npm run build`